Language-Research-Technology/ldac-profile/profile/profile.md

 ## Objects (#Object)

-An Object is a single unit linked to tightly related files for example - a dialogue or session in a speech study, a work (document) in a written corpus.
-This is based on the use if the term _Item_ in Alveo:
+An Object is a single unit linked to tightly related files, for example - a dialogue or session in a speech study, or a work (document) in a written corpus.
+This is based on the use of the term _Item_ in Alveo:

 >The data model that we have developed for the storage of language
 >resources is built around the concept of an item which corresponds
 >(loosely) to a record of a single communication event.
 An item is
 >often associated with a single text, audio or video resource but could
->include a number of resources, for example the different channels of
+>include a number of resources, for example, the different channels of
 >audio recording or an audio recording and associated textual
 >transcript.
 Items are grouped into collections which might correspond
 >to curated corpora such as ACE or informal collections such as a